Settings Reference

 | Schedule | How often to back up: Hourly or Daily. |

-If you don't have TuneBacker installed, this tab is still visible but the settings have no effect.
-TuneBacker is available separately from TuneTracker Systems.
+If you don't have TuneVault installed, this tab is still visible but the settings have no effect.
+TuneVault is available separately from TuneTracker Systems — see the TuneVault documentation for setup details.

 Alerts Tab